ntheile/CrossFront/README.md

 1. Download Visual Studio 2012 (I downloaded the premium release version, not sure if these instruction will work with express, RC , or Beta.
 Let me know if it does!)
 2. Install the visual studio add-in for TypeScript here: http://www.microsoft.com/en-us/download/details.aspx?id=34790
 3. If your using git then clone my project: git clone https://github.com/ntheile/CrossFront-Simple.git
-4. *Note:  I had to turn off VS2012 from compiling my code because I needed to to compile as ADM.
+4. *Note:  I had to turn off VS2012 from compiling my code because I needed to to compile as AMD (the TypeScipt compiler adds the require function with this switch turned on).
 To do this, Right click the .ts file > goto properties > build action > change to "none"
 5. Now compile each manually using the commands in compile-notes.txt.
 Example> tsc app.ts --module AMD
 6. *Hint: Run the commands from the Package Manager Console in Visual Studio to avoid having to switch out to a DOS prompt